hirish99/sentiment-analysis-project/README.md

 Introduction to RNN's.
 Kevin/Katie attempted to process data using TorchText.
 Isha/Priyasha/Hirish focused on learning RNN's in PyTorch.

 ## Week 4 - 7
-Kevin/Katie will implement a RNN on our DataFlare data set and get an accuracy score.
-Isha/Priyasha will implement a CNN and also get a an accuracy score.
-For the last 15 minutes of every meeting we will share progress and explain our implementations using PyTorch to respective group.
+Kevin/Katie implement a RNN on our DataFlare data set and get an accuracy score.
+Isha/Priyasha implement a CNN and also get a an accuracy score.

 # Data Sources
-DataFlare, Kaggle,
+DataFlare, Kaggle

 # Technologies
 Python (pandas, scikit-learn, matplotlib) for algorithm and loading/manipulating data.
 PyTorch and TorchText for more customizable models.